-The 2015 edition includes editorial revisions and new requirements addressing draft curtain materials.
+The 2015 edition included editorial revisions and new requirements addressing draft curtain materials.

-New to the 2018 edition of NFPA 92 is the addition of requirements regarding the verification of dedicated smoke control equipment through use of the weekly self-test function.
+The 2018 edition added requirements regarding the verification of dedicated smoke control equipment through use of the weekly self-test function.
 A new annex on tenability was added to provide guidelines for designers to assess tenable conditions in spaces protected by smoke control systems, in connected spaces, and of means of egress elements during the operation of a smoke control system.